 Employees with previous average net pay of between €412 and €500 per week (equivalent to €24,400-€31,000) will also be entitled to a maximum subsidy of €350 per week.
 This increases the subsidy for employees at the lower end of this band.

-During a recent discussion with Guaranteed Irish, our Associate Director of Advisory Alan Hickey talked about the impact COVID-19 has had on Ireland's business landscape.
+During a recent discussion with Guaranteed Irish, our Associate Director for Advisory Alan Hickey talked about the impact COVID-19 has had on Ireland's business landscape.

 Listen to the podcast below.